Sunday, August 31, 2025

 Cindy, Middle School Librarian, MLS

-Flawless Girls by Anna-Marie McLemore. - ADVISABLE
+Flawless Girls by Anna-Marie McLemore. - OPTIONAL

 Language:PG (7 swears, 0 ‘f'); Mature Content: PG (kissing); Violence: PG-13 (stabbing, serious injury)